 - A database is a collection of data that is organized and stored in a structured manner, allowing for efficient retrieval and manipulation of the data.
 Websites often use databases to store data such as user information, content, and other data needed to support the website’s functioning.
 The database is accessed and managed by the backend of the website, and the data is typically used to generate the content and layout of the website that users see on the front end.

 - A CMS (Content Management System) is a software application that allows users to create, edit, and publish content on a website.
 It provides a user-friendly interface that makes it easy for non-technical users to manage the content of a website.

 - WordPress is a popular open-source CMS that is widely used to build websites.
 It allows users to create and publish content, customize their website’s appearance, and extend its functionality with plugins.

-- A website builder is a tool that allows users to create and design a website without the need for coding knowledge.
-Website builders typically provide a range of templates and drag-and-drop tools that make it easy to create a professional-looking website.
+- A website builder is a tool that allows users to create and design a website without the need for web developer coding knowledge.
+Site builders typically provide a range of templates and drag-and-drop tools that make it easy to create a professional-looking website.

 - A web hosting provider is a company that provides the technology and services needed to host a website on the internet.
-When you purchase web hosting, you are essentially renting space on a server where users can store and access your website’s files and data.
+When you purchase a web hosting plan, you are essentially renting space on a server where users can store and access your website’s files and data.

 - Responsive web design is a design approach that ensures that a website’s layout and content are optimized for viewing on any device, regardless of screen size or resolution.
 A website with responsive design automatically adjusts its layout to fit the screen of the device it is being viewed on, providing an optimal viewing experience for the user.

 - SEO (Search Engine Optimization) is the process of optimizing a website to improve its ranking in search engine results pages.
-By optimizing a website for relevant keywords and phrases, businesses can increase their visibility in search engine results and attract more qualified traffic to their website.
+By optimizing a website for relevant keywords and phrases, businesses can increase their visibility in search engine result pages and attract more qualified traffic to their website.

 6 Steps to Create a Website